dbones/dbones.github.io/_posts/2015-11-08-microservices.md

 - Single Responcibility Pincipal.
 - Look for domain boundaries to identify a Microservice.
 - Any resource is encapsulated, ie no other service can access my database.
+- API can use more than one protocol and there are 2 sytles of interactions pub/sub & req/res.
 - Consider an EDA architecture, with eventual consistancy.
 - Make services stateless.